Bubi2001/Trencadis-RTL/README.md

 ## Key Features

-- **Modular Design:** Each IP core is self-contained in its own directory, designed for maximum portability.
+- **Core/Wrapper Architecture:** Peripherals are decoupled into a bus-agnostic core and bus-specific wrappers (Wishbone, APB, etc.) for maximum reusability.
-- **Standardized Bus:** Major peripherals use the simple and robust [Wishbone (B4)](https://opencores.org/projects/wishbone) bus for easy integration.
+- **Multi-Bus Support:** Designed for broad compatibility, natively supporting Wishbone and planned support for AMBA buses like APB and AXI4-Lite.
-- **Rich Component Library:** Includes not only full peripherals but also a collection of generic, reusable building blocks like FIFOs, synchronizers, and shift registers.
+- **Hierarchical IP Library:** Organized into five distinct categories: Peripherals, Drivers, Algorithms, Arithmetic, and Components.
-- **SystemVerilog Source:** Written in modern SystemVerilog for clarity, flexibility, and powerful features.
+- **Highly Configurable:** Utilizes SystemVerilog generate and parameters to create flexible and silicon-efficient modules.
 - **Open Source:** Licensed under the permissive MIT License, allowing unrestricted use in both hobbyist and commercial projects.
 - **Documented & Tested:** Each module is accompanied by documentation and a dedicated testbench.